wazo-platform/wazo-doc/source/administration/callerid.rst

 CallerID for internal calls
 ---------------------------

-Users calling each other will see the CallerID configured in the `Caller ID` field of each user.
+Users calling each other will see the CallerID configured in the ``caller_id`` field of each user.

 CallerID for outgoing calls (through a trunk)